averykhoo/recipes/in-progress/pie-crust.md

    remaining cup of flour will be added later.
 2. Scatter butter cubes over flour and process until a dough or paste begins to form, about 15 seconds.
 (There should be no uncoated flour).
-3. Scrape bowl, redistribute the flour-butter mixture then add remaining 1 cup【237 mL】 of flour.
+3. Scrape bowl, redistribute the flour-butter mixture then add remaining 0.5 - 1 cup of flour.
 Pulse 4 to 5 times until flour is evenly distributed.
 (Dough should look broken up and a little crumbly).
 4. Transfer to a medium bowl then sprinkle ice water over mixture — start with 4 tablespoons and add from there.
 Using a rubber spatula, press the dough into itself.
 The crumbs should begin to form larger clusters.
 If you pinch some of